Skip to main content

 • Delays or denials of warranty repairs, or cosmetic "band-aid" fixes

 If your Tri Pointe home has experienced any of these issues, your home may not meet applicable building code requirements or industry construction standards.
+Learn more about how to identify signs of construction defects in your property.

-Under state construction defect laws, you may be entitled to compensation if your home was built with latent defects or violates warranties or building codes.
+Under Colorado construction defect laws, you may be entitled to compensation if your home was built with latent defects or violates warranties or building codes.
 A claim may include the cost of repairs, reduced property value, and other damages.

 You may have a valid claim if: